Want to know a secret? Making your own healthy meals at home is one of the best ways to support your weight loss goals.

 10. Oatmeal: Oats contain soluble fiber, which can help regulate cholesterol levels.
 Soluble fiber binds to cholesterol in the intestines and eliminates it from the body.
 This can help lower total cholesterol levels.

 Plain oatmeal isn’t the most delicious on its own.
-Try adding a tablespoon of natural peanut or almond butter and a handful of chopped fresh strawberries for a twist on peanut butter and jelly.
+Try adding a tablespoon of peanut or almond butter and a handful of chopped fresh strawberries for a twist on peanut butter and jelly.

 The microwave is another useful kitchen appliance that can help you prepare healthy meals quickly and easily.
 Here are two healthy meal ideas that can be fully cooked in the microwave.